Calcium signaling

 Shows Ca^{2+} release from the endoplasmic reticulum through phospholipase C (PLC) pathway.

-Calcium signaling is the use of calcium ions (Ca^{2+}) to communicate and drive intracellular processes often as a step in signal transduction.
+Calcium signaling is the use of calcium ions (Ca^{2+}) to communicate and drive intracellular processes, often as a step in signal transduction.
 Ca^{2+} is important for a wide variety of cellular signaling pathways.
 Once Ca^{2+} enters the cytosol of the cytoplasm it exerts allosteric regulatory effects on many enzymes and proteins.
 Ca^{2+} signaling can activate certain ion channels for short term changes (like changes to electrochemical gradients) in the cell.
 For longer-term changes (like changes in gene transcription), Ca^{2+} can act as a second messenger through indirect signal transduction pathways, such as in G protein-coupled receptor pathways.
+Calcium signaling plays a role in muscle contraction, fertilization, cell growth, synaptic plasticity and apoptosis.

 Calcium Concentration Regulation

 The resting concentration of Ca^{2+} in the cytoplasm is normally maintained around 100 nM.
 This is 20,000- to 100,000-fold lower than typical extracellular concentration.
 To maintain this low concentration, Ca^{2+} is naturally buffered by different organelles and proteins within the cell.
 To change Ca^{2+} levels in the cytosol, it can be actively pumped out of the cell (from the cytosol to the extracellular space), into the endoplasmic reticulum (ER), or into the mitochondria.
 Calcium signaling occurs when the cell is stimulated to release Ca^{2+} ions from intracellular stores (the ER or mitochondria), or when Ca^{2+} enters the cell through plasma membrane ion channels.
 Under certain conditions, the intracellular Ca^{2+} concentration may begin to oscillate at a specific frequency.